0cjs/sedoc/8bit/fm7/basic.md

 User program code starts at $0600; all memory below that is reserved for BASIC.

+- Press `ESC` to pause listing after current line; again to print just next line; any other key to resume.
 - Use `&Hnn` for hex numbers; `&Onn` `&nn` for octal.
 - Variables are single precision float (`!`) by default `x` and `x!` are the same variable.
 Other suffixes (`%` integer, `#` double-precision